lepture/terminal/docs/api.rst

-.. _api:

 Developer Interface
 ===================

 This part of the documentation covers the interface of terminal.
-Terminal only depends on the built-in battery, it is light weight.
+Terminal only depends on Python's built-in batteries, it is lightweight.

 .. module:: terminal